WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod11/1102-Monitor and troubleshoot Windows Server.md

 ## Scenario

-You've deployed several new Windows Server <!-- should this be "2022" --> 2002 servers at Contoso Ltd. To assist with monitoring and troubleshooting services, it's important to establish a performance baseline that indicates a typical load for these new servers.
+You've deployed several new Windows servers at Contoso Ltd. To assist with monitoring and troubleshooting services, it's important to establish a performance baseline that indicates a typical load for these new servers.
 You need to establish a performance baseline and configure centralized monitoring of event logs for your organization's new servers.

 ## Objectives